alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

 With this we can have the output of first, second and third layer, using our equation of neural network forward propagation.

-(Note - ignore the basis term for now)

 $$
   a^{l} = \sigma(w^l a^{l-1}+b^l).
 $$